TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 <br>

-Seeing this.
-How would name a command?...
+Seeing this, how would name a command?...

 <br>

 You wouldn't.

-*"Wait what?"*
+*"Wait, what?"*

 <br>

-Since ages, the name is information [coupled to a command class](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock).
-Imagine that's not the best practise.
-It's just a practise of habit.
+For ages, the name is information [coupled to a command class](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock).
+Imagine that's not the best practice.
+It's just a practice of habit.
 What other options we have?

 ## *Where* do we Name a Command?